Seeking History Seeking History

 As the Spanish cracked down in Cuba and no end to the conflict in sight, in 1898 the American government dispatched a cruiser, USS Maine, to Cuban waters to “protect American citizens and interests.”
 This also served as a signal to the Spanish that the United States was willing to use naval and military power to get their way.
 The Maine arrived in Havana harbor on January 25th, where it stayed until suffering a large explosion on the 15th of February.
 The explosion ignited a powder store for the ship’s guns, nearly vaporizing one third of the ship.
 The explosion killed 261 sailors and marines out of the 355 total crew, only leaving 16 uninjured of the surviving 94.

 Conflicting information immediately came out regarding the cause of the explosion, with President McKinley first being told it was an accident, along with numerous high ranking naval and civilian officials being told the same.
 One initial belief was that coal fire ignited the ship, causing the explosion and this was communicated to the Department of the Navy.
 Although a different narrative quickly overtook this, that a Spanish mine had caused the sinking of the Maine.
-The “yellow” press seized upon the percieved Spanish offensive action narrative, printing weeks’ worth of sensationalized headlines demanding revenge for the American deaths or reimbursing the US for its loss by granting Cuba independence.
+The “yellow” press seized upon the perceived Spanish offensive action narrative, printing weeks’ worth of sensationalized headlines demanding revenge for the American deaths or reimbursing the US for its loss by granting Cuba independence.
 The public, after being bombarded by the overly biased headlines and coupled with often exaggerated news of concentration camps and Spanish atrocities (concentration camps and atrocities by the Spanish did occur but the American press often fabricated or exaggerated key details or incidents), advocated for war between America and Spain.
-The rallying cry of “Remember the Maine!
-To hell with Spain” entered the national American lexicon and once war was declared two months later, became one of the most memorable American slogans in history, being taught in American textbooks to this day.
+War was declared on Spain by the United States two months later, with the rallying cry of “Remember the Maine!
+To hell with Spain” entering the American lexicon, joining “Remember the Alamo” as one of the most memorable phrases in US 19th century history, being taught in American textbooks to this day.
+The press and those with economic interests in Cuba got exactly what they desired, forcing a confrontation for their own interests by utilizing bias and misinformation.
 The Spanish were quickly defeated and humiliated in the subsequent war, with the conflict lasting just 16 weeks.
 In victory, the US took possession of Cuba, Puerto Rico, the Philippines, and Guam, with Puerto Rico and Guam still being held as US territories to this day.

 The United States and Spain each conducted their own investigations to understand what happened in the interim between the sinking and war, with Spain concluding that an internal explosion - likely from a coal bunker caused the sinking, with the US concluding that an external force, like a torpedo or mine was the cause.